Marshall-Brennan Constitutional Literacy Project

-The Marshall-Brennan Constitutional Literacy Project is an educational fellowship program in which law students act as teaching fellows, teaching constitutional law and oral advocacy courses in underserved high schools.
-Headquartered at the Washington College of Law in Washington, D.C., the Marshall-Brennan Constitutional Literacy Project was founded in the fall of 1999 by Professor Jamie Raskin.
+The Marshall-Brennan Constitutional Literacy Project is civic education program in which law students work with local high schools to enhance understanding of constitutional law and oral advocacy.
+The project was founded in 1999 at American University's Washington College of Law in Washington, D.C., by Professor Jamie Raskin.
+There are now nearly 20 chapters in the United States, and there are 2 international chapters.
 The program began as a way of addressing civic disengagement and a lack of political participation.
-The teaching fellows work with teachers, administrators and lawyers to teach high school students their rights as citizens, the strategic benefits of voting, how lawmaking occurs, and other fundamental constitutional processes.
-High school students in the program have the opportunity to practice their oral advocacy skills in a national moot court competition.
+Through analyzing Supreme Court decisions and participating in moot court arguments, participating high school students learn about their rights as citizens, the strategic benefits of voting, how lawmaking occurs, and other fundamental constitutional processes.
+They also have the opportunity to compete in a national moot court competition.

-Since its inception, the Marshall-Brennan Constitutional Literacy Project has had chapters in twenty U.S. law schools, with 18 currently in operation.

 Background and creation

-The Marshall-Brennan Constitutional Literacy Project was conceived by law professor Jamin Raskin, when he was approached by a group of high school students in Montgomery County, Maryland, who felt their freedom of speech was being violated.
+The Marshall-Brennan Constitutional Literacy Project was conceived by Congressman Jamie Raskin (D-MD) while teaching at American University Washington College of Law after he was approached by a group of high school students in Montgomery County, Maryland, who felt their freedom of speech was being violated.
 The students were part of a communications academy at their school and helped run a talk show on a local cable television station affiliated with the school.
 They had put together a program called "Shades of Gray," during which they interviewed experts on difficult topics of the day.
 One particular show included a debate on gay marriage, and the students had lined up two speakers in favor of gay marriage and two against.
 The program was taped and approved by the teacher who oversaw it.

 However, the show was pulled before it aired.
 School officials deemed the show "inappropriate" for the station.
 When the students contacted him, Professor Raskin wanted to go straight to court, but the students asked for help in first exhausting all remedies at the school district level before pursuing litigation.
 In the end, the students appealed to the school board and won a reversal of the superintendent's censorship of the program.
 The program aired six times instead of the one or two times it would have aired had the superintendent allowed it in the first place.

 This experience led Professor Raskin to the realization that high school students, especially urban students, are not taught about the Constitution and how it affects their daily lives.
 When he compared the resources he had to this need for constitutional literacy, the idea for the project was born.

 The project officially started in the fall of 1999 with 20 law students who volunteered to teach in eight public schools in Washington, D.C. and Montgomery County.

 Current chapters and leadership

-The Marshall-Brennan Constitutional Literacy Project currently has twenty-one chapters and is led out of Washington College of Law in Washington, D.C.
+There are approximately 20 Marshall-Brennan Constitutional Literacy Project chapters.